What are Health Insurance Marketplaces?

 PPO providers are contractually required to provide services to the health insurance plan's members at a discounted rate.
 You won't be required to pick a primary care physician but will be able to see doctors and specialists within the network at your own discretion.

 You will have a deductible to pay before the insurance company starts covering your medical bills.
 You will also have a co-pay for most services or be required to cover a certain percentage of the total charges for your medical bills.
-With a PPO plan, services rendered by an out-of-network provider are typically covered at a lower percentage than services rendered by a network provider.

 This is a very complicated question.
 In part because the answer varies so much depending upon your personal circumstances, how long you need coverage, your preferences and other relevant factors.
 Our professionally trained and licensed agents work closely with you one on one to insure that we place you with the health insurance plan that best suits your needs.
 For that very reason we send your completed application (with your permission) to ALL of the available insurance carriers in the state of Idaho, something that no other insurance agent or company offers.